innocodive/lets-learn-es2015/lesson1.md

 	const yourAge = 23;
 ```
 <h4>Declaring Objects as Constants</h4>
-If we create an object using a `const` keyword, we cannot change the object name but we can change the object content (variable and method values);
+If we create an object using a `const` keyword, we cannot change the object name but we can change the object content (variable and method values).
+Situation is the ame with arrays.

 ```javascript
 	const newObject = {